Comparison

 A BCaBA is an undergraduate-level certification.
 BCaBAs may not practice independently; they must work under the ongoing supervision of a BCBA or BCBA-D. However, they can supervise RBTs and assist in designing and overseeing behavioral programming.

-The fieldwork requirements for a BCaBA are reduced compared to the BCBA path, due to the undergraduate nature of the credential.
+The fieldwork requirements for a BCaBA are reduced compared to the BCBA path, reflecting the undergraduate nature of the credential.

 | Requirement | BCBA | BCaBA |